John Leguizamo clarifies comments after criticising James Franco playing Fidel Castro

 John Leguizamo has spoken out against the discrimination faced by Latin actors as he clarified his criticism of James Franco playing Fidel Castro.

-Last week, it was reported that Franco would play the Cuban leader in independent film Alina of Cuba.
+Last week, it was reported that Franco would play the Cuban leader in independent filmcalled Alina of Cuba.

 The casting drew criticism over the decision to have a white man play the role, with Ice Stage star Leguizamo calling it “F’d up”.